-You will also have the flexibility to decide on the length of your loan and as the cost of personal loans has also fallen in recent years they are also a more cost effective choice than they once were.
+The cost of personal loans has also fallen in recent years so they are a cheaper choice than they once were.

 Getting the best loan

-The main cost of your loan will be set by the interest rate or APR so choose the cheapest option, although you should also weigh up if you need the flexibility to repay early before you apply.
+The main cost of your loan is set by the interest rate so choose the cheapest option, although you should also weigh up if you need the flexibility to repay early before you apply.

 But what if you have a poor credit rating?

-If you have a poor credit rating, using a personal loan to buy your new car will in all likelihood be very expensive.
+If you have a poor credit rating, using a personal loan to buy your new car could be very expensive.

 You can use our bad credit loans comparison table to get an idea of the potential cost of a loan, although you won't know exactly how much you'll be charged until you get a quote.

 You can get an idea by asking each lender for a cost illustration before you apply - this isn't the same as a quote because it won't show up on your credit history and while it's not definitive it should give you some idea of the cost.